rocketcode-dev/content/content/posted/every-api-connect/every-api-connect.md

-# Things every API Connect installation must have
+# Things every API Connect installation should have

-The items in this list will make an API Connect installation more stable, more usable, and look more professional.
+The items in this list will make an API Connect installation more stable, more usable, and more professional.

 For system requirements, consult the [IBM Software Product Compatibility Report](https://www.ibm.com/software/reports/compatibility/clarity/index.html) for your version of API Connect.